 This is a whole school initiative to promote and reward arts engagement within the school setting.
-Six schools are chosen per school year to engage in the initiative which sees an artist in residence work with the students of the school for one full week.
+Four schools will be chosen this school year 2019 to engage in the initiative which sees an artist in residence work with the students of the school for one full week.
 This programme is sponsored by Acorn Life Group.

 What is the Arts Flag?

 The Arts Flag is intended to be a statement of achievement and intent with regard to the prominence and status of the arts in the school.
 It will be a visible beacon that indicates a commitment to the importance of participation in the arts for the students of the school, both within and outside their classrooms.

 Reward existing excellence in arts activity in schools

 Promote, foster and develop an appreciation of the place and role of the arts in schools, both within and beyond the curriculum

 Generate and encourage mutually beneficial working relationships between schools and local artists